Getting Started

 First, at the very top of our document is something called the YAML header.
 The YAML header is information about the document, and is always contained within two sets of three dashes.
 The YAML header sets things like the document title, subtitle, author, and the output file, as well as a lot of extra information.
 We will cover the YAML header in more detail shortly.

-Second, we can see this document is not blank - it comes pre-populated with some information about Quarto and how to run code (if we don’t want to see this information, we could use the Create Empty Document button).
+Second, we can see this document is not blank - it comes pre-populated with some information about Quarto and how to run code (if we don’t want to see this information, we could use the ‘Create Empty Document’ button).
 These are often useful reminders when you are getting started, but once you are more familiar with Quarto you will delete these.

-Third, this already looks like a document - that’s because we are currently in the “Visual” editor mode.
-We can click on the “Source” button to enter editor mode and see the markdown syntax.
+Third, this already looks like a document - that’s because we are currently in the ‘Visual’ editor mode.
+We can click on the ‘Source’ button to enter editor mode and see the markdown syntax.

-Visual Editor mode is active Source Editor mode is active
+Visual Editor mode is active

 You might also notice that within the YAML header there is a line selecting editor.
 While this says “visual” in both of the images above, we have manually over-ridden that with the inbuilt buttons in RStudio.

-Exercise: Note three pieces of markdown syntax in the Source editor and how this translates into the Visual editor.
+Note three pieces of markdown syntax in the Source editor and how this translates into the Visual editor.

-1. “##” - sets the Header level.
+1. ## - sets the Header level.
 Two # is “level 2”, three # is “level 3” (a smaller header).
 Note how these appear as headings in the Outline panel in RStudio.

-2. “**” - when a word is surrounded by the double * it will become bold.
+2. ** - when a word is surrounded by the double * it will become bold.
 Using a single * around a word will be interpreted as italics.

-3. “<>” - are used to create a link.
-A word can also be embedded as a hyperlink by surrounding it with square brackets followed by the link itself in round brackets.
+3. <> - are used to create a link.
+A word can also be embedded as a hyperlink by surrounding it with square brackets followed by the link itself in round brackets i.e., [this is the link text](https://this-is-the-URL.com)

 We will cover more syntax shortly.
 Almost anything you would like to do can be achieved and is covered on the Quarto website.

-If ## designates a header, why isn’t this line coming up as a header?
-When you need to specify something like a # or an *, add \ (a backslash) first.
-This is known as ‘escaping’ and means that the next symbol will appear as-is in the document, rather than being translated as markdown.
+Good catch!
+We have done something extra here called ‘escaping’.
+When you need to specify a character like a # or an * that is used for special syntax, you can add a \ (a backslash) first.
+This means that the next symbol will appear as-is in the document, rather than being translated as markdown.

 Visual or Source Editor

-The advantage to working in the Source Editor is that you are learning the markdown language.
-This is useful if you want to work on your documents while you are away from RStudio (for example, I often work in VisualStudioCode (VSCode), which doesn’t have the same visual editor).
+You may chose to almost exclusively use the Source Editor, which has the advantage of helping you learn the markdown language.
+This is useful if you want to work on your documents while you are away from RStudio (for example, Visual Studio Code (VSCode) is a popular tool, which we are using to write this workshop, and it doesn’t have the same visual editor).

-Exercise: Visual and Source (five minutes)
+Exercise: Visual and Source Editors (5 min)

 To start: in the quarto document highlight everything outside of the yaml header (everything below the bottom three dashes) and delete it.